 Rationale for CCC stipend in the C Competitive Award.
-In its recent analysis, the LAO stated there is no policy reason to provide less of a stipend to Cal Grant C students than Cal Grant B students, and suggests changing the Cal Grant C program.
+In a recent analysis, the LAO stated there is no policy reason to provide less of a stipend to Cal Grant C students than Cal Grant B students, and suggests changing the Cal Grant C program.
 The LAO suggests some options, including raising the award amount for all Cal Grant C recipients, or providing a targeted increase for community college students.
-This bill creates a targeted stipend increase for CCC students enrolled in high-priority programs; the amount of \$3,000, as proposed in this bill, is consistent with the increase in the Cal Grant B Access Award proposed in AB 1721 (Medina), which is also pending in this committee.
-Committee staff understands the author's intent is to equalize the stipend with the Cal Grant B Access Award.
+This bill creates a targeted stipend increase for CCC students enrolled in high-priority programs.